TechPmCareerPath/AI_Job_Search_Center/README.md

 ### Job Application Tracker
 This shows your overall job hunting status at a glance.
-It's a table to view and edit the jobs you applied for, add notes and change the status.
+It's a table to view and edit the jobs you applied for, add your notes and change the application status.

 **All of your job applications** can be tracked here.
 This table includes jobs you found via this app and chose "Did you apply for this position?" --> "Yes".
 Also, this table supports manually adding jobs you found and applied for **outside** of this app, like a former co-worker mentioned a job that you applied for.